 All our personnel are required to sign a non-disclosure agreement at time of hiring and to undergo pre-employment security screening including criminal and credit background checks.
 This level of clearance establishes Reliability Status (RS) which grants the right to access Protected A, B and C documents and information for the Federal Government of Canada.

 ACI has established stringent physical security standards in our production facilities.
 Our risk management program includes segregation of duties (SOD), delegation of authority, management of physical and logical access controls and encryption and password protection of sensitive data files.
-Our management of access controls employed to safeguard our clients’ data and images while in our care, have enabled us to provide an accurate, timely, reliable and secure document management service.
+Our management of access controls employed to safeguard our clients’ data and images while in our care, have enabled us to provide an accurate, timely, reliable and secure document & data management service.

 We understand the confidential nature of our client’s records and the issues surrounding the protection of the personal information which our clients have entrusted to us as agents.
 ACI is a PIPEDA and PHIPA compliant organization with designated privacy officers, written privacy policies and a staff privacy training program.
 ACI is compliant with Canadian General Standards outlined in the Microfilm and Electronic Images as Documentary Evidence (CGSB.72.11.99) as well as Electronic Records as Documentary Evidence (CAN/CGSB-72.34-2005) and is compliant with ISO19977 Security Standards and COACH and CHIMA guidelines.